How HR and hiring managers can improve interview outcomes to find objectively good scientific talent.

 Luigi Lupo, talent acquisition leader, Hackensack Meridian Health Network, says that in his 35 years of experience, hiring managers often lack this formal training.
 When interviewing candidates, hiring managers tend to subconsciously look for reasons why an individual won’t work in the role, he says.
 Instead, Lupo advises hiring managers focus on ways to “screen in” candidates, finding reasons why they’d be a good fit rather than why they wouldn’t.

-Furthermore, he contends that “interviewing is a combination of art and science.”
 The art of an interview involves whether the interviewer and candidate connect or click—essentially, whether there’s chemistry.
 The science portion involves choosing the type of questions to ask (such as open-ended, hypothetical, or leading questions) to assess the candidate’s technical skills.

 Creating interview frameworks